digitalpalidictionary/digitalpalidictionary.github.io/src/frequency.md

 ![image](pics/frequency/a%C3%B1%C3%B1%C4%81-abhidhamma.png)

-All the books which are not directly related to the 7 books of the Abhidhamma Piṭaka are included in Aññā Abhidhamma.
+All the books that are not directly related to the 7 books of the Abhidhamma Piṭaka are included in Aññā Abhidhamma.
 This section includes summaries and overviews:  Abhidhammāvatāro-nāmarūpaparicchedo, the well-known Abhidhammatthasaṅgaho, Abhidhammāvatāra-purāṇaṭīkā, and Abhidhammamātikāpāḷi.

 ### Aññā Visuddhimagga